 Should I take any extra steps to protect myself besides the ones the CDC and state and local government recommend for everyone?

 There's no evidence that pregnancy makes you any more likely to get coronavirus.
 Still, it's a serious threat to everyone.
 You should take all the recommended steps to avoiding getting sick.
 Those include washing your hands often, not touching your face, staying at least 6 feet away from other people, and avoiding groups.
-Wear a cloth face mask when you're in public places like stores and doctor's offices.
+Wear a high end face mask when you're in public places like stores and doctor's offices.

 Should I travel?